lottehime/ACNH-Pattern-Research/README.md

 | `0x1C`      | Flag                                   | Byte      | ❌ Not supported |
 | `0x1D`      | Fan                                    | Byte      | ❌ Not supported |
 | `0xFF`      | Unsupported                            | Byte      | N/A              |

-Due to the QR code import in ACNH that supports ACNL designs, interoperability is supported and fairly straight forward.
-See below for more information:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>